 Lipper is a global leader in supplying mutual fund information, analytical tools, and commentary.
 Lipper's benchmarking and classifications are widely recognized as the industry standard by asset managers, fund companies and financial intermediaries.
 Our reliable fund data, fund awards designations and ratings information provide valued insight to advisors, media and individual investors.
 For more information, visit http://lipperalpha.financial.thomsonreuters.com/

 Refinitiv is the former Financial & Risk business of Thomson Reuters following the closing of the partnership deal between Thomson Reuters and private equity funds managed by Blackstone on 1 October 2018.

-Refinitiv is one of the world’s largest providers of financial markets data and infrastructure, serving over 40,000 institutions in over 190 countries.
+Refinitiv is one of the world’s largest providers of financial markets data and infrastructure, serving over 40,000 institutions in approximately 190 countries.
 It provides leading data and insights, trading platforms, and open data and technology platforms that connect a thriving global financial markets community - driving performance in trading, investment, wealth management, regulatory compliance, market data management, enterprise risk and fighting financial crime.

 +852 9358 8779